 Session List Columns are resizable by dragging on the column heading, columns manual adjustment can be reset back to zero by double tapping on the session column heading, user adjustments to sessions widths are saved and restored when the project is opened and closed, and tap to top of columns sorts sessions alphanumerically.

-Please NOTE that (1) not all of the points and point functions applying in Windows Mobile are supported in Android; exceptions are identified on pages describing Adding Point Functions; and (2) the database in the Android operating system has a limit of approximately 3 megabytes (3,000KB) of data per session of a project.
+Please NOTE the database in the Android operating system has a limit of approximately 3 megabytes (3,000KB) of data per session of a project.
 This should not be limiting in most applications; however, care should be taken in regard to the file size and number of Camera point images collected in each session.
 It is always prudent to run test sessions under full load before deploying a project for operational use.

 Translation of Menu Language